 The Firefighting Career

-Every year, fires and other emergencies take thousands of lives and destroy property worth billions of dollars.
-Fire fighters help protect the public against these dangers by responding to fires and a variety of other emergencies.
-In addition to putting out fires, they are frequently the first emergency personnel at the scene of a traffic accident or medical emergency and may be called upon to treat injuries or perform other vital functions.
+Every year, fires and other emergencies take thousands of lives and destroy property.
+Firefighters help serve and protect the public against these dangers by being among the first emergency personnel on the scene of a fire, accident, or medical emergency.